AmarJ/Logo-Classifier/README.md

 I used a flickr data set to train the CNN on 27 different types of logos.

 For now the only logos that Kaptur can identify are the following: Adidas, Apple, BMW, Citroen, Coca Cola, DHL, Fedex, Ferrari, Ford, Google, Heineken, HP, McDonalds, Mini, Nbc, Nike, Pepsi, Porsche, Puma, Red Bull, Sprite, Starbucks, Intel, Texaco, Unisef, Vodafone and Yahoo.

+The approach where I merge Kaptur and Kaptur GraphCut into one really neat tool is in a private repo.
+Please email me at amarjasarbasic@gmail.com if you would like me to send you the contents of that repo.